mratsim/Arraymancer/README.md

 A tensor (N-dimensional array) project.
 Focus on machine learning, deep learning and numerical computing.

-A tensor support arbitrary types (floats, strings, objects ...).
+A tensor supports arbitrary types (floats, strings, objects ...).

 EXPERIMENTAL: API may change and break.